TGI Fridays is expected to float on the London Stock Exchange later this year | ExBulletin

 The company highlighted a strong pipeline of sites with the opening of three more TGI Fridays, as well as four sites under its 63rd and 1st brand inspired by New York restaurants.

-Electra, which has significantly reduced its portfolio since the assault on activist investor Edward Bramson, has announced plans to part ways with its other key brand, Hotter Shoes.
+Electra, which has significantly reduced its portfolio since the assault on activist investor Edward Bramson, said it also plans to part ways with its other key brand, Hotter Shoes.

 The shoemaker and retailer was valued at 19.2 million and is expected to float on the AIM junior index.